MediTechdypit/Medihub-PlatForm/Docs/README.md

 - It provides Hospital locations marked with pins.
 - Users can click on a hospital marker to get further details and step-by-step directions via Google Maps. for more detail visit:**[Navigation](../Docs/Navigation/README.md)**

+#### **4. Telemedicine Support (Coming Soon)**
+- A dedicated **Telemedicine** feature is being developed to enable virtual doctor consultations, AI-driven assistance, and mental health support.
+- This module will be available in an upcoming release.
+We appreciate your patience and look forward to bringing this experience to you soon.

+For more detail visit: **[Navigation](../tele-medicine/README.md)**
 ---

 ## **Conclusion**
 Our telemedicine platform revolutionizes digital healthcare by integrating AI-driven features that enhance accessibility, efficiency, and diagnostic accuracy.
 The AI-powered doctor assistant, mental health chatbot, and emergency support system create a seamless experience for both patients and doctors.
 This project aims to bridge the healthcare gap by providing a technology-driven, patient-centric solution for better medical services.